traefik/traefik-helm-chart/EXAMPLES.md

 ## Extending /etc/hosts records

 In some specific cases, you'll need to add extra records to the `/etc/hosts` file for the Traefik containers.
-You could configure it using [hostAliases](https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/):
+You can configure it using [hostAliases](https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/):

 ```yaml
 deployment: